yggdrasil75/StellarisModpackUtility/README.md

+# StellarisModpackUtility

-# Requirements
+## Requirements

 -Python 3.6

--Add the 7z folder to your windows enviroment path (File explorer crashes when extracting the descriptor.mod, so i used 7z instead)
+-Add the 7z folder to your windows environment path (File explorer crashes when extracting the descriptor.mod, so i used 7z instead)

 > In Search, search for and then select: System (Control Panel)